Dr Tan Kok Wei | Lecturer in Psychology

 Research interests |

-The impact of diet, mindfulness and nature exposure on cognition Judgment and decision making.
+The impact of Urban Green Space, biophilic design, diet and gaming on cognition Social perception, specifically on attractiveness and apparent health.
+Judgment and decision making.
 Creativity and divergent thinking. |

 Current projects |

-Perception of faces with facial mask - with Dr Ian Stephen (Macquarie University) Investigating the effects of green urban spaces on cognition, mental, physical, and physiological health – with Dr Shumetha Sidhu.
-Impact of micronutrients (carotenoids and flavonoids) on apparent health and cognition, with Dr Ian Stephen (Macquarie University), Prof Claire Williams, Dr Daniel Lamport (UoR), and Dr You Yee Xing (UKM).
-The building of an Asian face and body image database, with Dr Treshi Marie-Perera (Nottingham Trent University) and Dr Chung Kai Li (UoRM).
-Impact of nut, fruit and vegetable supplementation on cognition and mood, with Vashnareka Kumarasuriar (UoRM), Prof Chia Yook Chin, Dr Ooi Pei Boon (Sunway University) and Khor Khai Ling (Disted College Penang), How meditation can affect attention, executive functions and mental health, with Hooi Ling Yut, Dr Wong Hoo Keat and Dr Marieke de Vries (University of Nottingham Malaysia) |
+Face perception studies - with Dr Ian Stephen (Bournemouth University) Investigating the effects of Urban Green Spaces on cognition, mental, and physiological health – with Dr Shumetha Sidhu (UoRM), Dr Rozainee Khairudin, Dr Hilwa Abdullah Mohd Nor (UKM), and Dr Nor Akmar Abdul Aziz (UPM).
+Individual differences in face perception - with Dr Treshi Marie-Perera (Nottingham Trent University) and Dr Chung Kai Li (UoRM).
+Impact of nut, fruit and vegetable supplementation on cognition and mood, with Vashnareka Kumarasuriar (UoRM), Prof Chia Yook Chin, Dr Ooi Pei Boon (Sunway University) and Khor Khai Ling (Disted College Penang), How mindfulness can affect attention, executive functions and mental health, with Hooi Ling Yut, Dr Wong Hoo Keat, Dr Polly Chen and Dr Marieke de Vries (University of Nottingham Malaysia) |

 Recent publications |

+Chung, K. L., Tan, K. W., & Ding, I. L. (2024).
+Lay person’s and psychology officers’ beliefs about memory, investigative interviewing and deception detection: data from Malaysia.
+Psychology, Crime & Law, 1-18.
+Khor, K. L., Kumarasuriar, V., Tan, K. W., Ooi, P. B., & Chia, Y. C. (2024).
+Effects of fruit and vegetable intake on memory and attention: a systematic review of randomized controlled trials.
+Systematic Reviews, 13.
+Hooi, L. Y., & Tan, K. W. (2023).
+The association between divergent thinking, personality, and listening to classical music.
+Psychology of Music, 03057356231211824.
 Jones, B., DeBruine, L. M., Flake, J. K., Liuzza, M. T., Antfolk, J., Arinze, N. C., Ndukaihe, I. L. G., Bloxsom, N., Lewis, S., Foroni, F., Willis, M., Cubillas, C., Vadillo, M., gilead, M., Simchon, A., Saribay, S. A., Owsley, N. C., Calvillo, D., Włodarczyk, A.,...
 Tan, K. W.... ...
 Peters, K. O. (2021).
-To which world regions does the valence-dominance model of social perception apply?
+To which world regions do the valence-dominance model of social perception apply?
 Nature Human Behaviour, 5(1), 159-169. https://doi.org/10.31234/osf.io/n26dy Tan, K. W., Welling, L. L. M., Stephen, I. D., Jones, A. L., Sulikowski, D., eds.
 (2020).
 Perceptions of People: Cues to Underlying Physiology and Psychology.
-Lausanne: Frontiers Media SA. https://doi.org/10.3389/978-2-88963-748-5 Tan, K. W., & Stephen I. D. (2019) Skin colour preferences in a Malaysian Chinese population.
+Lausanne: Frontiers Media SA. doi: 10.3389/978-2-88963-748-5 Tan, K. W., & Stephen I. D. (2019) Skin colour preferences in a Malaysian Chinese population.
 Frontier in Psychology.
-10:1352. https://doi.org/10.3389/fpsyg.2019.01352 Tan K.W., & Stephen ID.
+10:1352. doi: 10.3389/fpsyg.2019.01352 Tan K.W., & Stephen ID.
 (2018).
 Skin texture and colour predict perceived health in Asian faces.
 Evolution and Human Behavior.
 39(3): 320-335 Stephen ID, Salter DLH, Tan KW, Tan CBY & Stevenson RJ.
 (2018) Sexual Dimorphism and Attractiveness in Asian and Caucasian Faces.
-Visual Cognition. https://doi.org/10.1080/13506285.2018.1475437 (IF 2014: 2.16) Tan, KW, Graf, BA, Mitra, SM, & Stephen ID.
+Visual Cognition.
+DOI: 10.1080/13506285.2018.1475437 (IF 2014: 2.16) Tan, KW, Graf, BA, Mitra, SM, & Stephen ID.
 (2015).
 Daily Consumption of a Fruit and Vegetable Smoothie Alters Facial Skin Color.
-PlosOne. https://doi.org/10.1371/journal.pone.0133445 Tan, K. W., Graf, B. A., Mitra, S. M., & Stephen, I. D. (2017).
+PlosOne.
+DOI:10.1371/journal.pone.0133445 Tan, K. W., Graf, B. A., Mitra, S. M., & Stephen, I. D. (2017).
 Impact of fresh fruit smoothie consumption on apparent health of Asian faces.
 Evolution and Human Behavior.
-38(4): 522-529. https://doi.org/10.1016/j.evolhumbehav.2017.02.004 Stephen, ID. & Tan, KW.
+38(4): 522-529.
+DOI: 10.1016/j.evolhumbehav.2017.02.004 Stephen, ID. & Tan, KW.
 (2015).
 Healthy body, healthy face?
 Evolutionary approaches to health perception.
 In: E. Sheppard & S. Haque (2015) Studies in contemporary psychology: A collection of critical essays.
 Bern, Switzerland: Peter Lang Publishing.
 Tan, K. W., Graf, B. A., Mitra, S. M., & Stephen, I. D. (2015).
 Daily Consumption of a Fruit and Vegetable Smoothie Alters Facial Skin Color.
-PlosOne. https://doi.org/10.1371/journal.pone.0133445 Tan, KW & Stephen, ID (2013).
+PlosOne.
+DOI:10.1371/journal.pone.0133445 Tan, KW & Stephen, ID (2013).
 Colour detection thresholds in faces and colour patches.
 Perception, 42: 733 – 741. |